 Sometimes, even relatively small amounts that we owe can still be too much debt if the interest is extremely high.
 The lowest current credit card interest rate on our database is 12.69%.
 So, it’s definitely worthwhile checking out our credit card comparison tool below to get sorted with your credit card debt!

 What’s the opportunity cost of your debt?

-Irrespective of the type of debt you have, is it the best use of your money?
+The opportunity cost of your debt can be defined as the value loss of one situation when another situation is chosen instead.
+In terms of debt, you may want to ask yourself, is it the best use of your money?
 In other words, are your current loan repayments stopping you from doing something better with your money?
 The things that you can’t afford to do because of your loan repayments are the opportunity cost of your money.
 For example, a huge car loan might prevent you from getting the home loan you want, or the massive home loan might prevent you from making a career change.

-Whatever the type and opportunity cost of your debt, if you’re struggling with the repayments now in our low rate environment, you need to do a detailed assessment of your financial situation.
-It may be that your debts levels are fine and you just need a better budget – work it out sooner rather than later though.
+Whatever the type and opportunity cost of your debt, if you’re struggling with the repayments now in New Zealand’s low rate environment, you need to do a detailed assessment of your financial situation.
+It may be that your debt levels are fine and you just need a better budget – get sorted sooner rather than later, though.

 One way to determine if you have too much debt is by utilising the 50/30/20 rule.
 Basically, the rule states you should put 50% of your gross income towards necessities, 30% towards treats and entertainment, and 20% should be towards paying off your debt, saving for retirement or any other financial goals.
 If you are paying significantly more than these percentages on paying off your debt then you probably are in too much debt.